What is a Limited Partnership (LP)?

 - In terms of taxes, partners in an LLP will receive untaxed profits and THEN pay taxes individually.
 This is more beneficial than a corporation which will tax the entire company and then shareholders are taxed again.

-Let DOT Help You File as an LLP
+Let DOT Help You File

 In fact, we can give you advice on which classification or filing would be best for your company!
 Don’t stress about the paperwork and legal requirements of your commercial trucking business.
-Instead, let DOT take the burden for you.
+Instead, let DOT Operating Authority take the burden for you.